 Matthew is a family physician.
 He trained at University of Maryland School of Medicine (’11) and MedStar Franklin Square Family Medicine Residency (’14).
 In Litein, he expects to coordinate educational activities for the Family Medicine residents as well as other health professionals and trainees in the hospital.
 He also hopes to help strengthen the hospital’s mental health program within the department of Medicine.
 He likes to write, play music, tweet, and read when he’s not doing doctor stuff or playing with the kids.

 Maggie is a mother-baby nurse and full-time mom.
 She trained at Harford Community College (’11).
-She works at least one day a week at His House of Hope, primarily in nursing education and maternal-child health.
+She plans to help teach at the nursing school in Litein.
 She enjoys photography, pinning, cooking, and reading when she’s not discipling the next generation of Lofti.

-Naomi is 3 years old and is adjunct faculty at the School of Hard Knocks.
-She enjoys eating, singing, jumping off of things, and asking impertinent questions.
+Naomi is 5 years old and is adjunct faculty at the School of Hard Knocks.
+She enjoys eating, singing loudly, jumping off of things, reading, and asking impertinent questions.
 She pretty much never takes a break until she sleeps.